MSc in Nuclear Science and Engineering

 Graduates will leave equipped with a familiarity with the nuclear industry and the specialised nature of its safety culture, and they will be prepared to enter the industry or continue towards further research.

-Students will benefit from the South West Nuclear Hub Nuclear Careers Day, held every October, which introduces students to major employers in the nuclear sector, from the Bristol area and beyond.
+Students will benefit from the South West Nuclear Hub Nuclear Careers Event, held every October, which introduces students to major employers in the nuclear sector, from the Bristol area and beyond.

 Students are able to attend presentations from each company to learn about their graduate opportunities, and network with the speakers providing an invaluable opportunity to find out detailed information about potential career paths.